5 Life-Changing Reasons You Should Intern Abroad

 Related: 6 Money Tips for Studying Abroad

 Having the opportunity to study abroad can be life changing for most students.
-Having the opportunity to internship abroad?
+Having the opportunity to intern abroad?
 That’s just an unmatched experience.
 Take advantage of the time you have in college to do really fun, impressive, adventurous things.
-It’s these experiences that you’ll carry with you and launch you to a future career you’ll thrive in.
+It’s these experiences that you’ll carry with you forever and will launch you into a future career in which you’ll thrive.

 Tired of reading blogs and articles?
 Check out the videos on the CollegeXpress YouTube channel!